 Yet another group of researchers at the Department collaborates with the University Hospital in Uppsala to study the introduction of a so-called extensive Patient Data Management System within intensive care and operational activities at the hospital.

 In efforts to strengthen research in information systems at Campus Gotland, the Department conducts an active collaboration with the local business community in Visby.

 Challenge-driven innovation and play research

 The research group within human-computer interaction participates in a collaborative project called Digital and physical play environments conducted within Vinnova’s ‘challenge-driven innovation’ programme.
 Among others, Huddinge Municipality and NCC are participants in the project.
 The group has also established an informal but close network with several companies in the play and learning sectors, including Tom Tits Experiment, museum consortium Jamtli and app developers such as Toca Boca and Peppy Pals.
 The purpose of these collaborations is to create a viable platform for Swedish play research.

 Local media and non-governmental organisations

-One of media and communication studies' (MKV) collaborative projects within civil society is through the Cyprus Community Media research programme.
-The programme has made it possible for MKV to develop collaborations with a number of local media-- non-governmental organisations active within the field of peace-building and art-related organisations.
+One of media and communication studies' (MCS) collaborative projects within civil society is through the Cyprus Community Media research programme.
+The programme has made it possible for MCS to develop collaborations with a number of local media-- non-governmental organisations active within the field of peace-building and art-related organisations.
 These collaborations have resulted in a series of jointly produced radio broadcasts and a photo exhibition.
-Because participation and influence are two of the core components in MKV’s research, the effort to reach out to local structures, such as local businesses and organisations in the community in a respectful and responsible manner is a part of its many research initiatives.
+Because participation and influence are two of the core components in MCS’s research, the effort to reach out to local structures, such as local businesses and organisations in the community in a respectful and responsible manner is a part of its many research initiatives.

 The alumni society at the Department of Informatics and Media - IM Alumn - is for everyone who has studied or worked, or is working at the department.
 Find out more about the alumni society at the Department of Informatics and Media.